Abrar2652/Abrar2652.github.io/_pages/hobbies.md

 **Lead Guitar:**
-Another passion of mine is playing lead guitar.
-My musical journey started with the acoustic guitar when I was in class 8, and I slowly and gradually fell in love with the genres of *progressive rock*, *heavy metal*, and *alternative rock*.
-I performed on different occasions in my college and university.
-I used to teach lead guitar to the interested juniors during my college days.
-To express my passion for lead guitar, I have a personal [YouTube channel](https://www.youtube.com/channel/UCrdkiCJ3yxAOqFmJfb7RUWA){:target="_blank"}, where I share guitar covers, self-composed instrumentals, and musical explorations.
+I have a profound passion for playing the lead guitar.
+My musical journey began with the acoustic guitar in class 8, and over time, I grew deeply attached to the genres of *progressive rock*, *heavy metal*, *classical rock*, and *alternative rock* with my custom lead guitar in class 10.
+During my college and university years, I performed on various occasions and even taught lead guitar to juniors who shared the same interest.
+Along with four friends from cadet college, I formed the band *[Oporanho](https://www.facebook.com/oporanho.rockz){:target="_blank"}* while at MCC.
+Together, we created lasting memories performing at cultural nights, campfires, and excursions.
+After 2021, I stepped away from music for personal reasons, even selling my guitars, though my love for it has never faded.
+Music still remains an abstract language for me, an outlet to express emotions when words fall short, a bridge even during moments of silence or conflict.
+To keep my passion alive, I maintain a personal [YouTube channel](https://www.youtube.com/channel/UCrdkiCJ3yxAOqFmJfb7RUWA){:target="_blank"} where I share guitar covers, self-composed instrumentals, and musical explorations.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">